opencoff/mt-arc4random/README.md

 # mt-arc4random
 This is a thread-Aware, thread-safe version of OpenBSD arc4random (chacha20 based).
 I cleaned it up and made it portable to all POSIX like OSes.
-It builds cleanly on OS X, Linux and all BSDs.
+It builds cleanly on OS X, Linux and OpenBSD.
+In theory, it should just work on any modern Unix.

 ## How is it Thread Aware?